BOSTON -- It seemed like a fitting way to end this back-and-forth series.

-With 87 seconds remaining in regulation and Blackhawks goaltender Corey Crawford sprinting to the bench for an extra attacker, right wing Patrick Kane gained the Boston zone and fired a soft shot that Boston goalie Tuukka Rask steered into the corner.
-After a spirited scrum along the boards, Blackhawks defenseman Duncan Keith flipped the puck toward captain Jonathan Toews by the side of the net.
+With 87 seconds remaining in regulation and Blackhawks goaltender Corey Crawford sprinting to the bench for an extra attacker, right wing Patrick Kane gained the Boston zone before firing a soft shot that Boston goalie Tuukka Rask steered into the corner.
+After a spirited scrum along the boards, Blackhawks defenseman Duncan Keith quickly flipped the puck toward captain Jonathan Toews by the side of the net.
 The puck was on Toews' stick for barely a second before he directed it to the front of the net, where linemate Bryan Bickell buried the soft pass to tie the game and silence a raucous home crowd.

-Instead of being forced to try to win their second championship in four seasons on home ice in Game 7, the Blackhawks rallied for an improbable 3-2 victory.
+Instead of being forced to try to win their second championship in four seasons on home ice in a Game 7, the Blackhawks rallied for an improbable 3-2 victory.

 "You think you're going back to Chicago for Game 7," said Kane, who won the Conn Smythe Trophy as the Most Valuable Player of the Stanley Cup Playoffs.
 "You tie it up, you think you're going in for overtime to regroup.
 You score 17 seconds later.
 It's just an unbelievable feeling.
 The highs and lows of this game were unbelievable."

 Bickell, who can become an unrestricted free agent July 5, finished the postseason with 17 points (nine goals, eight assists) in 23 games.
-His tying goal -- off a phenomenal feed from Toews -- unquestionably is the biggest of his career.
+His tying goal -- off a phenomenal feed from Toews -- is unquestionably the biggest of his career.